deployKF/website/content/guides/tools/kubeflow-notebooks.md

+---
+description: >-
+  Learn how to configure Kubeflow Notebooks in deployKF.
+  Use custom environments, GPU acceleration, faster storage, and more!
+---
 # Configure Kubeflow Notebooks

-This guide explains how to __configure Kubeflow Notebooks__ in deployKF.
+Learn how to __configure Kubeflow Notebooks__ in deployKF.
+Use custom environments, GPU acceleration, faster storage, and more!

 ---